bbeny123

 # cat >> /opt/etc/init.d/S99debian << 'EOF'

-# copy-paste script from the spoiler below
+# paste script content from the spoiler below

-# type 'EOF' and press enter
+# type EOF and press Enter

 By default, all subdirs of/tmp/mnt/

-(making them visible to Plex Media Server).
+, making them visible to Plex

 Bash: